IhateCreatingUserNames2/MaiMai/README.md

 This system provides seamless NPC interaction where the AI generates dynamic, context-aware responses based on the player's input and the agent’s memory.

+Some of those files need to be loaded as components in the scene, aiagentinteraction needs to be loaded in the NPC prefab
 ---

 Feel free to explore and modify these components as per your project needs!